jqntes/SoupPvP/README.md

 This is just a base for making a SoupPvP plugin for your server.

 ## Features being working on
-Killstreaks System- WIP
+Perks System - WIP

-Events System - TBD
+Events System - TBD in the near future

-Cooldown System
+Cooldown System- WIP